wix/ricos/docs/ToolbarCustomization.md

 `getButtons` : defines a list of the toolbar buttons

 ## References and examples
 The `/packages/editor/src/RichContentEditor/Toolbars/default-toolbar-settings.js` contains the default toolbar settings, and the `getToolbarSettings` code example could be found in `/examples/editor/src/App.jsx` (commented by default).
+If you're using `flow` typing system, you can benefit from type definition `GetToolbarSettings` found in `/flow-typed/toolbar-settings.typedef.js`, to validate your function.

 ## Notes
 The plugin toolbar customization is not available yet.